smitesh-sutaria/edge-desktop-virtualization/docs/kubevirt-patch-qemu-sriov.md

 This document provides steps, related to
 - Patching QEMU with Intel GPU SR-IOV patches and replacing the version of QEMU in Kubevirt
-- Enabling Kubevirt to local support with GTK
+- Enabling Kubevirt to support local display by enabling GTK library support

 ## Overview

 The following will be captured in this document:

+- Enable Kubevirt with libraries to support GTL local display
+- Patch Qemu with Intel Graphics SR-IOV patches
-- Steps to patch QEMU source code on Ubuntu host using the SR-IOV patches
+  - Patch QEMU source code on Ubuntu host using the SR-IOV patches
-- Steps to build QEMU within a Centos 9 image container
+  - Build QEMU within a Centos 9 image container
-- Steps to patch qemu.conf in Kubevirt source code
-- Steps to patch the Kubevirt
+- Copy the patched QEMU to GTK enabled Kubevirt
-- Steps to build the Kubevirt images and manifests using custom QEMU binary
+  - Patch Kubevirt files to include QEMU
+- Build and Deploy Kubevirt

 > [!Note]
+> This has been verified on `Kubevirt Version 1.5.0`
 > OS and QEMU version provided in default Kubevirt virt-launcher image is

 ```shell